 Summary

-Read the full fact sheet- The aortic valve opens when the heart contracts to allow the passage of blood from the bottom left chamber of the heart (the left ventricle) into the aorta, the body’s main artery.
+Read the full fact sheet- The aortic valve controls the flow of blood from the left side of the heart to the rest of the body.
+When the heart contracts, the aortic valve opens, and oxygen-rich blood flows from the bottom left chamber of the heart (the left ventricle) into the aorta, the body’s main artery.

-- Aortic stenosis is the abnormal narrowing of the aortic valve, which restricts the flow of blood from the ventricle into the aorta.
+- Aortic stenosis is the abnormal narrowing, thickening and stiffening of the aortic valve, which restricts the flow of blood from the ventricle into the aorta.

 - Aortic stenosis can be a serious and potentially life-threatening condition.